top of page

 The choice will become much clearer once you find which places will grow your dough once you plant your initial earnings in them.

 But take caution!
 At the same time that the growth can increase your future bottom line with returns like investments (👍), it can also decrease your future bottom line with interest charges like debt (👎).
-Finding a potential growth rate for each of these (measured in percentages of target investment growth rates compared to interest rates) will help you compare paying down debt versus investing with some ease.

 Pay Off Debt

-To prevent your future bottom line from decreasing, you should first pay off any debt.
 You can take two different approaches to this debt.
 You can take the Avalanche Method, where you pay off debt with higher interest rates, such as credit card debt, to pay less interest in the long run.
 Or, you can choose the Snow Ball Method, where you pay off debt based on the smallest balance owed; while you won't save as much on interest as the Avalanche Method, you'll get a little pat on the back and some encouragement of knocking off one debt at a time.
-The choice is up to you.
-Either way, you're paying off debt and we've seen different methods work for different people.
+T

 Mortgage vs. Investing

-But what about aggressively paying down a low rate mortgage versus investing in your 401(k)?
-A bit less straightforward, but still measurable!
 According to Vanguard, a balanced portfolio generated an average 7-8 percent between 1926 and 2016.
 These returns are a bit higher than what we expect them to be in the future, but they give you a good measure to think about.

 Investing in Your Retirement

 Don't forget about your 401(k) and its accompanying employer match, if you have one.
 The match is FREE money!
 Your employer puts this money into your 401(k) for your retirement benefit.
-As long as you invest enough in your 401(k) to receive the match, this additional money is considered part of your overall salary package.
+As long as you invest enough in your 401(k) to receive the match, this "extra" money is considered part of your overall salary package.

 The Bottom Line

-Again, the choice is up to you.
 We recommend sitting down with your partner, roommate, spouse to get on the same page.
 (Read more: Talk Finances with Your Partner.)
 Take a hot second and do the math and see what's right for you, your family, and your financial situation.
-Remember: financial planning isn't a one size fits all approach!

 • Look at each place you’re putting your cash based on its current rate and potential growth.